 ‘Transformative Teacher Learning for Better Student Learning within an Emerging European Context’ conference by EDiTE

-We warmly invite you to the ‘Transformative Teacher Learning for Better Student Learning within an Emerging European Context’ conference, organised by EDiTE in Lisbon, 18-20 February, 2019, at the Instituto de Educação, Universidade de Lisboa (Institute of Education, University of Lisbon).
+We warmly invite you to the ‘Transformative Teacher Learning for Better Student Learning within an Emerging European Context’ conference, organised by EDiTE in Lisbon, 18-20 February, 2019, at the Instituto de Educação, Universidade de Lisboa.
 We proudly announce this event as the final meeting of the EDiTE project that brought together researchers from five European universities in a joint effort to research current issues in teacher education.
 EDiTE researchers will come together in order to summarise and present their research findings of the last three years, and to engage with an international audience, in dialogue with well-known researchers, keynote speakers, policy makers, school practitioners and the public audience.
 All our sessions including keynote speeches and thematic parallel sessions are open and free to the public, but online registration is necessary.
 Abstract submissions are open for EDiTE and NAFOL researchers.
 Join our event!